Charlie-Hill/Auto-Sort-Photos-Into-Month-Year/readme.md

 # Sort photos into Month-Year (Month-YYYY) folder

 I created this python script as part of my offline backup procedure for all of my photos.
+It automatically moves photos into separate folders based on the month & year when the photo was taken.

 Running this script automatically sorts all of my photos (primarily from my iPhone) into a separate month-year (Month-YYYY) folder.